kevinyswong/kevinyswong.github.io/index.md

   fun as possible.
 I suppose everything I've done is slightly existential as well.
 From THE OFFICE, it's about, you know, people becoming forty, and are they doing the right thing?
 DEREK—it was about people at the end of their life—what can they pass on?
-Even my children's book FLANIMALS was about the sort of the futility of life and nature and ironic deaths.
+Even my children's book, FLANIMALS, was about the sort of the futility of life and nature and ironic deaths.
 And I don't know why that is, really.
 I think it's funny, life.
 It's amusing because we take everything so seriously.
 We care about everything passionately; we have fights,